 - Report signs of violence and victimization of women and girls.

 - Protect all children.
-Get help when troubled behaviour appears.
+Get help when troubled behavior appears.

 - Start some action to stop gender-based violence and femicide.

-- Examine the psycodynamics of women killers, start using and tracking our crime data for patterns
+- Examine the psychodynamics of women killers, start using and tracking our crime data for patterns

 - Aim to be blameless.